In this detailed, hands-on Anson Belt review, we'll talk about our experience with holeless belts and let you know if Anson belts are worth buying.

 The belt buckles have ratchets that slide along the track and snap into the grooves.

-To loosen or unbuckle a slide belt, you just press a little release lever on the back of the buckle.
+To loosen or unbuckle a holeless belt, you just press a little release lever on the back of the buckle.

-You don't have to yank back the end of the belt, which causes even the strongest leather to crease and tear over time.
+You don't have to yank back the end of the belt to loose or unbuckle it, which is what causes even the strongest leather to crease, crack and tear over time.